An Introduction to Dungeons & Dragons Rulebooks

 Useful for players and Dungeon Masters

-Like Volo's Guide to Monsters, Mordenkainen's Tome of Foes is going to be most useful to DMs looking to expand the lore and monster options for their campaigns.
+Like Volo's Guide to Monsters, Mordenkainen Presents Monsters of the Multiverse is going to be most useful to DMs looking to expand the lore and monster options for their campaigns.
 However, it does offer significant additional backstory to several popular player character races (like tieflings, elves, halflings, and more), so players who love crafting in-depth backstories for their characters may find the additional information useful.

 Fizban's Treasury of Dragons